 There are five different power options for the Duster, including three standard petrols, a Bi-Fuel model that uses petrol and LPG, and one diesel.
-New for 2020, the 99bhp TCe 100 Bi-Fuel is offered alongside the entry-level TCe 100 petrol engine.
-This engine is only available on front-wheel-drive Dusters across the Essential, Comfort, SE Twenty and Prestige trim levels.
+Arriving in 2020, the 99bhp TCe 100 Bi-Fuel is offered alongside the entry-level TCe 90 petrol engine, allowing the driver to switch between petrol or LPG.

-The 113bhp 1.5-litre Blue dCi 115 diesel engine is available on the Essential model and upwards and can be specified on both two-wheel-drive and four-wheel-drive models.
-The two-wheel-drive version is quicker by 1.6 seconds to 62mph, as well as slightly more economical.
+The 113bhp 1.5-litre Blue dCi 115 diesel engine is available on the Comfort model and upwards and can be specified on both two-wheel-drive and four-wheel-drive models.
+The two-wheel-drive version is quicker by 1.6 seconds to 62mph, as well as being slightly more economical.

-In true Dacia style, the range is opened by a no-frills Access edition that betrays the secret to the Duster's bargain price – many of the niceties that SUV buyers take for granted are absent on this price-leading model.
-That means no radio and no air-conditioning, but standard electric windows, remote-control central locking and LED daytime running lights mean the Access isn't altogether uncivilised.
+In true Dacia style, the range was previously opened by a no-frills Access edition, but this has been discontinued.
+Many of the niceties that SUV buyers take for granted were absent on this price-leading model.
+That means no radio and no air-conditioning, but standard electric windows, remote-control central locking and LED daytime running lights ensured the Access wasn't altogether uncivilised.

-Many will be happier with the 'Essential' model, though, which introduces air-conditioning, a DAB-equipped stereo with Bluetooth connectivity and a smartened-up exterior with front foglights – and all without breaking the £12,000 barrier.
+Many will be happier with the 'Essential' model, though, which introduces air-conditioning, a DAB-equipped stereo with Bluetooth connectivity and a smartened-up exterior with front fog lights – and all without breaking the £14,000 barrier.
 Further upmarket, the Comfort adds sat nav, alloy wheels, cruise control and an on-board computer.